semasuka/blog/_posts/2018-12-16-what-is-machine-learning.md

 ---
-title:  "What is Machine Learning? does it matter?"
+title:  What is Machine Learning? does it matter?
 image: /assets/post_images/what-is-ml.jpg
 excerpt_separator: <!-- more -->
 tags: